KushalPadala24/Sudoku-Game/README.md

-# Sudoku-Game
+# Sudoku37

-A retro-themed Sudoku game built with HTML, CSS, and JavaScript.
-Features include difficulty selection, interactive 9x9 grid, puzzle generation, solution checking, and responsive design.
-No external libraries needed—just open the HTML file in your browser to play!
+A retro-themed Sudoku game built using pure HTML, CSS, and JavaScript.

+## 🎮 Features
+- Difficulty levels: Easy, Medium, Hard
+- Interactive 9x9 grid
+- Auto puzzle generation & solution check
+- Neon-style retro UI
+- Responsive design
+- No external libraries

+## 🚀 Getting Started
+1. Clone or download the repository.
+2. Open `Sudoku37.html` in any web browser.
+3. Select difficulty and enjoy!

+## 📁 Files
+- `Sudoku37.html` – Main game file with embedded CSS & JavaScript.

+## 📜 License
+This project is open-source and free to use.